Included in the Proceedings of the 16th Symposium and Summer School On Service-Oriented Computing.

 As already stated in the paper, there was an anomaly when executing the delivery transaction for our JPA solution, depicted on the left in green.

-After the first version of the paper, we made different investigations.
+first version of the paper, we made different investigations.

 public DeliveryResponse process(DeliveryRequest req) {